Filament formation due to diffusive instabilities in dusty protoplanetary disks: Diffusive Instability

 Fig.~\ref{fig:inviscid_diff_inst_growthrates} shows the growth rates of the inviscid diffusive instability for $\beta_\mathrm{diff} = -3$ for various stopping times.
-The system is either stable (for $\tau_{s}\gtrsim 1$) or unstable (for $\tau_{s}\lesssim 1$) for all $\xi$.
+The system is unstable for all $\xi$ although growth rates become uninterestingly small for large stopping times.
 In fact, we note that inviscid diffusive instability is not damped at small scales, but displays fastest growth rates at scales $\xi > 1$, which is where our model breaks down, as indicated by the hatched region in Fig.~\ref{fig:inviscid_diff_inst_growthrates}.

 The physical origin of the inviscid diffusive instability lies in the dust pressure term in Eq.~\eqref{eq:momentum_first_r}.
 For $\beta_\mathrm{diff} < 0$, this pressure term acts destabilizing and accelerates particles towards annuli of high density and low diffusivity.
-If $\beta_\mathrm{diff}$ is sufficiently steep for Eq.~\eqref{eq:inviscid_diffusive_instability_criterion} to hold, i.e. $ \beta_\mathrm{diff} < - 2 - 2\tau_\mathrm{s}^2$, this pressure forcing can overcome the stabilizing mass diffusion term in Eq.~\eqref{eq:continuity_first} and the drag terms in the momentum equations.
+If $\beta_\mathrm{diff} < -2$, this pressure forcing can overcome the stabilizing mass diffusion term in Eq.~\eqref{eq:continuity_first} and the drag terms in the momentum equations.
 This increases the density, in the process further decreasing diffusion, resulting in positive feedback and instability.
 While in the large stopping time limit, the drag terms vanish, the destabilizing pressure term does too.
-The only remaining terms are the mass diffusion term in the continuity equation, and the diffusion flux term in Eq.~\eqref{eq:phi_momentum_linearized}, both of which act to repell particles away from density maxima.
-Hence, the onset of this instability requires that stopping times are small.
+The only remaining terms are the mass diffusion term in the continuity equation, and the diffusion flux term in Eq.~\eqref{eq:phi_momentum_linearized}, both of which act to repel particles away from density maxima.
+Hence, only for small stopping times are the growth rates of this instability appreciably fast.